hanssip15/sipta170325/README.md

 - If database can't connect to app service, run the command ```docker compose down -v``` first.

 ## How to Create a Module
-1. Run the command php artisan make:modul ModulName.
+1. Run the command ```docker exec -it sipta-app-dev php artisan make:modul ModulName```.
 2. Inside every module, you will find:
     - Routes
     - Controller
     - Views

 ## Database Table and Seeder Configuration
+Database migration and seeding are automatically performed when you run the application with Docker.
+However, if you want to do it manually, follow these steps:
+1. Run the command ```docker exec -it sipta-app-dev php artisan migrate``` (This will run the migration)
+2. Run the command ```docker exec -it sipta-app-dev php artisan db:seed``` (This will seed the database)
-1. run command ```docker exec -it sipta-app-dev php artisan db:wipe --force``` (Drop Current Database)
+1. Run the command ```docker exec -it sipta-app-dev php artisan db:wipe --force``` (This will drop the current database.)
-2. run command ```docker exec -it sipta-app-dev php artisan artisan:migrate --seed --force```
+2. Run the command ```docker exec -it sipta-app-dev php artisan artisan:migrate --seed --force``` (This will run the migrations and seed the database.)

 <br>
 <br>